Bioinformatics: Sequence analysis

-Since the Phage Φ-X174 was sequenced in 1977, the DNA sequences of thousands of organisms have been decoded and stored in databases.
+Since the bacteriophage Phage Φ-X174 was sequenced in 1977, the DNA sequences of thousands of organisms have been decoded and stored in databases.
 This sequence information is analyzed to determine genes that encode proteins, RNA genes, regulatory sequences, structural motifs, and repetitive sequences.
 A comparison of genes within a species or between different species can show similarities between protein functions, or relations between species (the use of molecular systematics to construct phylogenetic trees).
 With the growing amount of data, it long ago became impractical to analyze DNA sequences manually.
 Computer programs such as BLAST are used routinely to search sequences—as of 2008, from more than 260,000 organisms, containing over 190 billion nucleotides.

 DNA sequencing

-Before sequences can be analyzed they have to be obtained from the data storage bank example Genbank.
+Before sequences can be analyzed, they are obtained from a data storage bank, such as GenBank.
 DNA sequencing is still a non-trivial problem as the raw data may be noisy or affected by weak signals.
 Algorithms have been developed for base calling for the various experimental approaches to DNA sequencing.

 Sequence assembly

 Most DNA sequencing techniques produce short fragments of sequence that need to be assembled to obtain complete gene or genome sequences.
-The so-called shotgun sequencing technique (which was used, for example, by The Institute for Genomic Research (TIGR) to sequence the first bacterial genome, Haemophilus influenzae) generates the sequences of many thousands of small DNA fragments (ranging from 35 to 900 nucleotides long, depending on the sequencing technology).
+The shotgun sequencing technique (used by The Institute for Genomic Research (TIGR) to sequence the first bacterial genome, Haemophilus influenzae) generates the sequences of many thousands of small DNA fragments (ranging from 35 to 900 nucleotides long, depending on the sequencing technology).
 The ends of these fragments overlap and, when aligned properly by a genome assembly program, can be used to reconstruct the complete genome.
 Shotgun sequencing yields sequence data quickly, but the task of assembling the fragments can be quite complicated for larger genomes.
 For a genome as large as the human genome, it may take many days of CPU time on large-memory, multiprocessor computers to assemble the fragments, and the resulting assembly usually contains numerous gaps that must be filled in later.
 Shotgun sequencing is the method of choice for virtually all genomes sequenced (rather than chain-termination or chemical degradation methods), and genome assembly algorithms are a critical area of bioinformatics research.